NahimNasser/django-unchained/README.md

 ========================

 ##Session 1: Intro to Python
 This session will discuss pythonic syntax, structure, and principles.
 Useful built-in functions, and data structures critical for use with django will be covered.
+We will be using the python interactive interpreter for a portion of this lesson.

 ##Session 2: Django's architecture, design, and principles
 A high level overview of the various components in a django web application, and how they interoperate with each other.
+Django's MVT architecture will be broken down.
+Django's design philosophies will also be discussed.

 ##Session 3: Building a django application Part One
 An interactive session where we will build a fully functioning django application

 ##Session 4: Building a django application Part Two